Zhu Yi (figure skater): 2017–2018 season

 Zhu placed second at the 2017–18 Pacific Coast Sectionals to qualify to the U.S. National Championships for the first time.
 She won the novice title in her Nationals debut at the 2018 U.S. Championships with a record score of 167.69 points.

-2018–2019 season
+2018–2019 season: Switch to China

 Zhu switched to representing her parents' native country of China in September 2018 as part of the country's "Morning Road" initiative to recruit top athletes leading up to the 2022 Winter Olympics in Beijing.
 She trained with five Chinese ice dancers in a group led by Chen Lu and five foreign coaches up through December.

 In 2019, she received Chinese citizenship and began to represent China officially in figure skating events.
 Zhu placed fourth at the 2019 Chinese Championships in Harbin at the end of December.
 In February, she competed at the Sofia Trophy, where she won the bronze medal.